deployKF/website/content/guides/getting-started.md

 Username | Password | Notes
 --- | --- | ---
-`admin@example.com` | `admin` | The [default "owner"](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L688-L694) of all profiles, but a "member" of none, meaning it does NOT have access to "MinIO Console" or "Argo Workflows Server".<br><br>In production, we recommend leaving this account as the default "owner" but excluding its [`staticPasswords` entry](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L394-L396), so it can't be used to log in.
+`admin@example.com` | `admin` | In production, we recommend leaving this account as the default "owner" but excluding its [`staticPasswords` entry](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L394-L396), so it can't be used to log in.<br><br>This is the [default "owner"](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L688-L694) of all profiles, but a "member" of none, meaning it does NOT have access to "MinIO Console" or "Argo Workflows Server".
 `user1@example.com` | `user1` | Has [write access to `team-1` profile](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L830-L833), and [read access to `team-1-prod`](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L837-L840).
 `user2@example.com` | `user2` | Has [write access to `team-1` profile](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L830-L833), and [read access to `team-1-prod`](https://github.com/deployKF/deployKF/blob/v0.1.2/generator/default_values.yaml#L837-L840).